 Forwarding Media of used Media Streams data received from a Non-CPM Communication Service towards the CPM functional components (with appropriate format changes).

+Correlate routable non-CPM address(es) with the CPM address of the CPM User and maintain the correlation throughout the Non-CPM Communication.

 Delivery notification and read reports handling:

 Forwarding delivery notifications and read reports to a Non-CPM Communication Service.